What is stigma?

 Mental Illness Does Not Define You: You are more than your mental illness or substance use disorder.
 While your disease might be part of you, you are more than your illness, and you matter.

 There has also been a stigma surrounding harm reduction.
 Harm reduction was initially developed as a public health strategy for individuals with substance use problems for whom abstinence was not feasible.
 It has now evolved into a method of intervention to reduce the harm associated with drug use and drug policies.
 Some forms of harm reduction are syringe access, drug testing strips, supervised injection facilities, supervised consumption service centers, good samaritan laws, and access to naloxone.
 Harm reduction isn’t an easy topic of discussion for the general public.
-Once you suggest providing clean needle exchanges or safe injection centers, people become outraged.
+Once you suggest providing clean needle exchanges or safe-injection centers, people become outraged.
 However, harm reduction is an effective way for individuals to stay safe if they consume drugs or alcohol.
 If abstinence is initially too difficult for them to bear, then replacing daily heroin usage with the daily consumption of marijuana, their harm is reduced until they can develop alternate coping methods.
 Many support groups such as AA, NA, and CA are abstinence-based, 12 step approaches to help individuals maintain sobriety.
 Since recovery is a personal journey and no two individuals are alike, there is no right or wrong way to recover.
 Unfortunately, there is a stigma surrounding both approaches.

 As substance abuse professionals and mental health providers, we are responsible for helping our clients reframe and overcome their internal shame, amplified and reinforced by public stigma.
 At Avatar Addiction Treatment Center in NJ, we make it our mission to eliminate the stigma of addiction everywhere we see it.
 Not only do our efforts benefit clients in our drug and alcohol treatment programs, but they also encourage more people amid active addiction to seek help.
 We are hopeful that with education and increased awareness, public perception and public policy will have a more positive outlook on addiction and recovery.

-Avatar Residential Detox Center offers several addiction treatment programs.
+Avatar Residential Detox Center in NJ, offers several addiction treatment programs.
 Contact our 24-hour helpline at +1 (973)-774-7222 and talk with one of our addiction specialists to learn more about detox and our addiction treatments, mental health options, residential rehab facilities, alcohol addiction center New Jersey, and how to afford addiction treatment.
 Discover your path to recovery today.